Configuration and Setup¶

 ATC_SAIL_x parameters.
 The effect of changing the value

 can be seen in ACRO mode by manually heeling the vehicle.
-Most control should be do using the P (ATC_SAIL_P) and I(ATC_SAIL_I)terms.
+Most control should be done using the P (ATC_SAIL_P) and I(ATC_SAIL_I)terms.
 D gain (ATC_SAIL_D)

 is usually too quick for the relatively slow response of the sail winch servos so should be left at zero.
 The PID